dogtoo/reactjs_training/README.md

 4. remove not necessary file

+## Component

+5. Add UserInfo Component and add to App.js

+6. send props to UserInfo from App.js

+7. Graphql data

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).